JMill/cposc2013/README.rst

 Help
 ====================

-If you need help, contact me at jonathan@jmillville.com.
+If you need help, contact me at jonathan ( at ) jmillville.com.